The creative benefits of a dip outdoors

 Lanes are a kind of trap for people taking up swimming because counting lengths, doing lots of repetitive movement without really knowing what you’re doing and learning the competitive strokes are all problematic.

 Some non-swimmers and improvers who come for our lessons hope that swimming will provide exercise without risk of injury, as they get older.
-This is achievable, with guidance, an understanding of the importance of keeping the neck free and a creative approach to movement in water.
+This is achievable, with an understanding of the importance of keeping the neck free and a willingness to take on a creative approach to movement in water.

 What I recommend to everyone is lots of floating around, gliding and easy movements, like rotations, which help you to find the support of the water and enjoy the moment of transition between water and air.
-Moving forward from one end of the pool to the other is ok if you’re not in too much of a rush.
+Moving forward from one end of the pool to the other is ok if you’re not in too much of a rush, or driven by how many lengths you can swim.

-So, for at least some outdoor swimmers, there is no worrying about stroke technique, or measuring distances, times and fitness gains.
+For at least some outdoor swimmers, there’s no worrying about stroke technique, or measuring distances, times and fitness gains.
 This must be a step in the right direction.

 - Floating, both face down and vertically;